mirnavazquez/RbiMs/README.md

 ## Visit the [website](https://mirnavazquez.github.io/RbiMs/) for more detail.

+## New function to write a metabolism workbook

+If you want to create a metabolism table in excel that includes KEGG and interproscan outputs you can use this new function.

+    library(rbims)
+    write_metabolism("Interpro_test.tsv",
+                     "path/to/KEGG/output/")

 ## Contributions

 -   Mirna Vázquez Rosas Landa - wrote the code.
--   Valerie De Anda and Pedro Leão - Cuarted the rbims database of metabolism.
+-   Valerie De Anda and Pedro Leão - Curated the rbims database of metabolism.
 -   Sahil Shah - Helped with function documentation.
+-   Bryan Vernon - Editor.

 ## References